Millions Could Lose SNAP Food Benefits Under Trump Tax Cut Plan

 SNAP and Food Stamps provide benefits to help the budgets of disadvantaged families.
 The nation's largest anti-hunger public program faces significant cuts under Trump's proposed tax cuts legislation.

-The provision would call on states to shoulder a portion of the federal benefit program’s costs, expand the age at which work requirements apply, and require applicants to be U.S. citizens or green card holders to be eligible.
+The new tax legislation calls on states to shoulder a portion of the federal benefit program’s costs, expand the age at which work requirements apply, and require applicants to be U.S. citizens or green card holders to be eligible.
 It would also prevent future administrations from increasing SNAP benefits beyond inflation.

 The stricter work requirements for SNAP would also limit the eligibility of many.

-- Republicans have proposed increasing the age limit for adults required to work to 64 years of age.
+- To qualify for SNAP benefits, Trump's megabill increases the age limit for adults required to work (20 hours a month) from 54 to 64 years of age.

-- Under current law, those with dependents under 18 are exempt from having to meet SNAP work requirements — 80 hours a month.
+- Under the previous tax code, those with dependents under 18 are exempt from having to meet SNAP work requirements — 80 hours a month.

 Anti-hunger advocates argue that the cuts are short-sighted and would make it harder for certain parents and caregivers of children as young as seven to access food.